secretGeek/today-i-learned-staging/todo/index_of_improvements.md

 ## todo tracking

-- pre blocks... correct language:
+- next/previous buttons

-	- plaintext
+- more application of `plaintext` fenced code blocks.

-	- language-powershell
+- Linting: 404 check all internal .md references!

-	- ...idea: have a default "language" for each folder?
+- make vs-code use tab (for markdown files, not for other files)

 - improve scroll bars, and write them up while you're there